wdk-docs/vscode-docs/docs/languages/julia.md

 ---
 Order: 13
 Area: languages
-TOCTitle: Julia
+title: Julia
-ContentId: d7ec8e7c-de5e-42b3-86df-a48660f1f6e1
+id: d7ec8e7c-de5e-42b3-86df-a48660f1f6e1
 PageTitle: Julia in Visual Studio Code
 DateApproved: 8/27/2021
-MetaDescription: Learn about working with the Julia programming language in Visual Studio Code.
+description: Learn about working with the Julia programming language in Visual Studio Code.
 ---

 # Julia in Visual Studio Code

 The [Julia programming language](https://julialang.org) is a high level and dynamic language built for speed and simplicity.
 Julia is commonly used in areas such as data science, machine learning, scientific computing, but is still a general purpose language that can handle most programming use cases.